Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 /// For commands with extra data bytes "dataBuffer" has to be filled with data( starting at index 6)
 ///  first 6 bytes are added by protocol methods with check password (4)+ command(2)
 /// @return if true, sets "dataBuffer" and "answerDataLength" according to received data
+///   Places all received data to "dataBuffer" starting at index 0
 /// if false errorCode and  errorMessage are set bool sendCommandReceiveResponse(Command command);